Jacksoor/serviette/docs/users/scripts.rst

 Escrow
 ------

 Escrowing money is how you can specify to scripts the limit they can charge you and withdraw into the script owner's accounts.
-You can check if a script will need to escrow funds via ``$command commandname``.
+You can check if a script will need to escrow funds via ``$command``.

 If a script does need to escrow funds, the first number given after the command name will be considered the escrowed amount, e.g.::